This project is about an autonomous vehicle, based on a modified toy RC car, that can drive along a “road” without any manual interaction required.

 Once enough training data (=driving examples) are collected and the prediction accuracy of the neural net is satisfactory, it is saved to a file that can be loaded in the autonomous driver program for the car (= run mode).

 In the rest of this post, I’ll describe the hardware implementation and modifications that were necessary, but also the software implementation.
 I will add some relevant code inline.
 If there is interest, I can post my complete project on GitHub later or link to similar projects, though I am still working on improving the neural network’s prediction accuracy.
-(TODO: I overcame the issues in a simulation now, and will link to it from here when the post is ready.)
+(I overcame the issues by training a car in a robot simulator.)

 Modifying the remote control